AboutWork Options

 OurImpact

-of Program Participants are employed after graduation
+of Program GRADUATES REMAIN employed 90 DAYS after graduation

-individuals obtained employment over the last25 years
+individuals obtained employment over the last 27 years

 of program graduates stay employed for a year or more